hasibhu/assignment12/README.md

  website name: Nexas Blood Donation
 # Live Link: https://assignment12-a0d19.web.app/

-<h3> The purpose of the Blood Donation Application is to create a user-friendly platform that
+<h5> # The purpose of the Blood Donation Application is to create a user-friendly platform that
 facilitates blood donation activities.
-The application will connect donors with those in need of blood, promoting a seamless and efficient donation process.
+The application will connect donors with those in need of blood, promoting a seamless and efficient donation process.</h5>

-The application will include features for use(donor) registration, blood donation requests, donor management, content management, and role-based access control.
-It will be built using the MERN stack (MongoDB, Express.js, React, Node.js).</h3>
+<h5> # The application will include features for use(donor) registration, blood donation
+requests, donor management, content management, and role-based access control.
+It will be built using the MERN stack (MongoDB, Express.js, React, Node.js).</h5>

 # Installation Steps
 <h5>Clone the repository:</h5>